 We use the following process to install crowns in patients’ mouths:

-- 2: Numb The Tooth.
+- Numb the Tooth.
 The next step is to numb the teeth and gums before applying the crown with an anesthetic.

-- 3: Filing And Shaping The Tooth.
-To fit the new crown, your Boston dentist must file and shape the existing tooth.
+- Shaping the Tooth.
+To fit the new crown, a dentist at Dental Partners of Boston must shape the existing tooth.
 If the root is an implant post, then the dentist skips this stage.

-- 4: Placing The Crown.
-Once the tooth is the right shape, the Boston dentist applies the crown.
+- Placing the Crown.
+Once the tooth is shaped, the Boston dentist applies the crown.
 The crown is either cemented to the tooth or attached to the implanted post.

 How Long Does A Dental Crown Last?

-Crowns are a semi-permanent dental treatment, designed to return normal functionality to the mouth and teeth.
-Most last for upwards of fifteen years, if looked after correctly.
+Crowns are a semi-permanent dental treatment to return normal functionality to the mouth and teeth.
+Most last for upwards of fifteen years if looked after correctly.

 It is not uncommon for crowns to last longer than that.
 Many people receive porcelain crowns that last twenty or even thirty years before requiring a replacement.

 How Do You Care For A Dental Crown?

 Unlike regular teeth, dental crowns do not decay.
 However, they still require regular maintenance, just like ordinary teeth.
 You should brush your dental crowns twice per day with fluoride toothpaste, paying particular attention to the area around the gum line.
 You should also be relatively gentle when you brush to protect the porcelain material as well as the rest of your teeth.